bharadwaj-asb/root-activity-detector/README.md

 Step-2: Create SNS topic and add a subscription to the email address created in step-1.

 Step-3: Create an AWS Lambda function using the code found in lambda-code.py.
 Assign execution role as per the policy present within IAM policies folder.
+You can also have the function log to CloudWatch in a different log group for troubleshooting.

 Step-4: Create EventBridge rule using the pattern present in eventpattern.json.
 Assign a role during the creation of the rule.
 Policy details are present in the iAM policies folder.